jay-kumogata/RetroGames/octo/snake/README.md

 ## Introduction

-I also copied [snake](https://github.com/massung/CHIP-8/blob/master/games/sources/snake.c8) to octo assembly language.
+I also ported [snake](https://github.com/massung/CHIP-8/blob/master/games/sources/snake.c8) to octo assembly language.
 It is a famous game where you control a snake and eat food.
 Each time you eat food, the snake grows longer.